José Bautista: 2012

 Bautista was voted an American League starter in the All-Star Game for the second consecutive year and his third overall All-Star selection.
 Hamilton surpassed Bautista's record vote total of the prior year.
 On July 2, Bautista was named American League Player of the Month for June.
 It was his fifth time receiving the honor in his career.
 He batted .274 with 14 home runs and 30 RBI in the month of June.
 His 14 home runs in June set a new Blue Jays franchise record for home runs in a month.
 Bautista competed in the Home Run Derby.
 At the time of his selection, he led all major league players with 26 home runs.
 Bautista finished second to Prince Fielder.

 Bautista was placed on the 15-day disabled list on July 17 with inflammation in his wrist.
 He had started in all previous 90 games, and the Blue Jays called up prospect Anthony Gose to take his place after the game.
-Bautista was activated on August 24, but returned to the disabled list on August 26 after he re-aggravated the injury to his left wrist.
+Bautista was activated on August 24, but returned to the DL on August 26 after he re-aggravated the injury to his left wrist.
 On August 28, the Jays announced that he would undergo season-ending surgery on the wrist.
 In 2012, Bautista batted .241 with 27 home runs and 65 RBI in 92 games.

 2013

 On January 21, 2013, it was announced that Bautista would once again be the cover athlete of the Canadian edition of MLB 13: The Show.
-Bautista hit his 200th career home run in a game against the Boston Red Sox on June 29.
+He hit his 200th career home run in a game against the Boston Red Sox on June 29.
 On July 6, he was elected to his fourth consecutive All-Star Game, and his third as the starting right fielder for the American League.
 At the time of his selection, he batted .264 with 20 home runs and 52 RBI.
-In the All-Star Game, he recorded the game-winning RBI on a sacrifice fly in the fourth inning as the American League won 3–0.
+In the All-Star Game, he recorded the game-winning RBI on a sacrifice fly in the 4th inning as the AL won 3–0.

 Playing against the Oakland Athletics on July 30, Bautista hit his 25th home run of the season.
 In doing so, he became the fourth player in Blue Jays franchise history to hit at least 25 home runs in four consecutive seasons, joining Bell (1984–1987), Carter (1991–1996), and Delgado (1996–2004).
 His season ended prematurely for the second consecutive time on September 4, when it was announced that he would be shut down with a left hip bone bruise.
 Bautista finished 2013 with a .259 batting average, 28 home runs, and 73 RBI.